-Depending on the nature of the concern the SENCO (Mrs Simpson) and the Head Teacher (Mrs Keogh) may attend this meeting or subsequent meeting.
+Depending on the nature of the concern the SENDCo (Miss Booth) and the Head of School (Mrs Keogh) may attend this meeting or subsequent meeting.

-If you are still unhappy and feel matters are unresolved and we feel that we are fulfilling our duties in respect to your child, we will recommend you seek further advice from the local SENDIAS (SEN Information and Advice) and Mediation Services This service is not linked to the school.
+If you are still unhappy and feel matters are unresolved and we feel that we are fulfilling our duties in respect to your child, we will recommend you seek further advice from the local SENDIAS (SEND Information and Advice Services) and Mediation Services This service is not linked to the school.